pshams55/GAN-Case-Study/README.md

 A list of papers and other on Generative Adversarial Networks.
 This site is maintained by Pourya Shamsolmoali.

+If you find this work useful for your research, please cite our paper:

+- @article{shamsolmoali2020image,
+  title={Image Synthesis with Adversarial Networks: a Comprehensive Survey and Case Studies}, author={Shamsolmoali, Pourya and Zareapoor, Masoumeh and Granger, Eric and Zhou, Huiyu and Wang, Ruili and Celebi, M Emre and Yang, Jie}, journal={arXiv preprint arXiv:2012.13736}, year={2020}
+}

 **NOTE:** This site will be updated on monthly basis.

 ## Contents